Project Page for

 Articles for Club Newsletters : For those needing an article for a club newsletter, please visit my New Ham Partner Page.

-This page is for the projects of Gerry Crenshaw WD4BIS.
+Welcome to the page for the projects of Gerry Crenshaw WD4BIS.
 Many of the projects

-are PIC and BASIC STAMP related.
-Projects for the "Home Brew"
+are PIC related.
+Projects for the "Home Brew" classes

-Amateur Radio Club will be documented here as well.
-If a
+Radio Club will be documented here as well.
+If a project for

-project for the GARC "Home Brew" class is being done from an
+the GARC "Home Brew" class is being done from an Amateur Radio

 authors of the projects.
 Here you will find the schematics, parts